AleLovesio/Laboratory_ISA_Group20.20/Lab4/README.txt

 	-Dadda:
 	-FP:
 		Each of these folders is dedicated to a part of the assignment.
-The Sum folder is dedicated to the first part where a simple adder is tested in multipler ways.
+The Sum folder is dedicated to the first part where a simple adder is tested in multiple ways.
 		The Dadda folder is dedicated to the testing of the MBE Dadda Multiplier.
 		The FP folder is dedicated to the testing of the full Floating Point Multiplier All three folders have the same structure inside with the following folders: